morphy76/g-fe-server/README.md

 Finally, waiting to learn how to plug stuff into a Go runtime, an hardcoded router to handle the _example_ resource.

+TODO: service-split

 Generally speaking, handle functions are provided by the router provided by each module, e.g. `internal/http/health/handler.go` has the health handle functions and `internal/example/http/handlers.go` has those related to the _example_ resource.

 Routers, the API router in particular, are integrated with Opentracing with a Gorilla extension: `go.opentelemetry.io/contrib/instrumentation/github.com/gorilla/mux/otelmux`.

 In the same way, such routers are configured to use Prometheus middlewares (`github.com/prometheus/client_golang`) to expose metrics about their usage.

+#### OIDC

+When OIDC integration is enabled (default), the request context is enriched with the _zytadel_ relaying party and resource server so that we can define 3 additional route components:

+- New routes to perform authentication under the `/auth` path, used by the presentation server to bind the IAM session with the HTTP session, these routes are not intended for APIs;
+- A middleware to test if the HTTP session is authenticated within an IAM session, again, not intended for APIs;
+- A middleware to inspect and, in case, renew the OIDC access token.

+APIs (TODO service split) leverage a middleware to test the access token from the HTTP request headers.

+#### Single repo & service split

+TODO

 #### MongoDB & domain repository